Adnn/notes_graphics/docs/rtr.md

 Extension of environment mapping, originally developed for rendering mirror-like surfaces, to glossy reflections.\
-The environment map also called _specular light probe_ when used to simulated general specular effects for infinitely distant light sources
+The environment map also called _specular light probe_ when used to simulate general specular effects for infinitely distant light sources

 **Note**: _probing_ term is used because the map captures the radiance from all